Where can I go for support?

 There is support for you.

 Across Canada there are trained lymphedema therapists, patient-focused organizations and other people living with lymphedema who can help you.
-Canada has one national organization and seven provincial associations that support people living with lymphedema.
+Canada has one national organization and eight provincial associations that support people living with lymphedema.
 Contact your provincial lymphedema association for listings of certified therapists, programs and services in your area.

 They’ll be able to answer your questions and connect you with people who are living with lymphedema.
 They know what you’re going through because they’ve been there too.